spine/spine.site/app/views/mobile_docs/example.md

 This renders a form when it's instantiated, and listens to *submit* events on that form.
 When the event gets fired, the contact is created and navigated to.
 Notice also that the form's `<input>` element is being associated with the variable `@input`, so it can be easily referenced.

 And the ContactsCreate form is defined under `app/views/contacts/form.eco`:

     <form>
       <input type="email" name="email" placeholder="Email">
     </form>

 ##Next steps

 View the full source code under [https://github.com/maccman/spine.mobile.contacts](https://github.com/maccman/spine.mobile.contacts).

+You can also see the source code for [currency.io](http://currency.io) [https://github.com/maccman/spine.mobile.currency](https://github.com/maccman/spine.mobile.currency).